Blog Details Shape

 In this blog, we will share some of the best strategies for mobile automation framework design, based on our experience and research.

-Define automation objectives and scope
+Define test automation Framework objectives and scope

 The first step in designing an industry-ready mobile test automation framework is to define your test automation objectives and scope.
 For that, you must have a clear answer to the following questions: